This four-week Advent devotional by Lisa Robertson helps you and your family celebrate the season.

 Four candles are placed on the edge of the wreath, and one is placed in the center.
 Three of the candles are purple, representing Christ as the King (royalty), Christ as the Redeemer (penitence) and Christ as the Light (the color of the dawn before the light of the sun enters the world each day).

 One candle is pink, the Joy Candle, which represents the joy in knowing Christ.
 The white candle placed in the center of the wreath is the Christ Candle, representing the purity and holiness of Jesus Christ.

 The Ordering of Light

 The celebration of Advent begins by lighting one purple candle on the fourth Sunday preceding Christmas.
-Each Sunday a new candle is lit, adding to the light of the previously lit candles, causing the wreath to shine more brightly each week.
+Each Sunday we light a new candle, adding to the light of the previously lit candles.
+This causes the wreath to shine more brightly each week.